Programmierpraktikum-MVA/edgeAI/data/roadsigns/README.md

 **4 classes for objects:**

-1. Trafic Light (name = trafficlight)
+1. Traffic Light (name = trafficlight)
 2. Stop (name = stop)
 3. Speedlimit (name = speedlimit)
 4. Crosswalk (name = crosswalk)

 ## Convert to Yolo-Format

-Run convert.py, it will shuffle the images and annotations into train and val folders, and afterwards create label files in yolo format.
+Run convert.py , the Structure before using convert.py should be equal to the one mentioned in Roadsigns Dataset , it will shuffle the images and annotations into train and val folders, and afterwards create label files in yolo format.

 The Structure in the End should look like